YOUTH APPRECIATION BANQUET

 Within the next year or so, the word of this program had spread to Optimist International Headquarters in St. Louis and in 1954, the program was adopted on the international level and today is one of the cornerstones of most successful Optimist Clubs.

-This year the Winston Salem Optimist Club held their Youth Appreciation Banquet on Monday, November 5, 2012 at 7pm at The Hawthorn Inn.
-We were privileged to honor an outstanding student from each of the 12 high schools.
+This year the Winston Salem Optimist Club held their Youth Appreciation Banquet on Monday, November 5, 2014 at 7pm at Calvary Church We were privileged to honor an outstanding student from each of the 13 high schools.